-- Support for the Interim Study: We urge the Nevada State Legislature and Governor to approve the one-time appropriation for the interim study to identify challenges and solutions related to D/HH services.
-This study will provide essential data to guide future policy decisions. - Collaboration with Experts: We call for the engagement of a qualified D/HH professional consultant and/or experiential expert who specializes in accessibility and public service delivery for the D/HH community.
-Their expertise will help design a practical, actionable roadmap for improving services across the state.

-- 3. Increased Funding and Resources: We urge the Nevada Legislature to prioritize funding for programs that provide direct services to the D/HH community, ensuring they receive the support and resources needed to thrive. - 4.
-Partnerships with Community Organizations: We encourage local governments, educational institutions, healthcare providers, and other relevant organizations to partner with the Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) in implementing the proposed roadmap and addressing systemic challenges to accessibility.
+- Support for the Interim Study: We urge the Nevada State Legislature and Governor to approve the one-time appropriation for the interim study to identify challenges and solutions related to deaf services.
+This study will provide essential data to guide future policy decisions. - Collaboration with Experts: We call for the engagement of qualified consultants who specialize in accessibility and public service delivery for the deaf community.
+Their expertise will help design a practical, actionable roadmap for improving services across the state. - Increased Funding and Resources: We urge the Nevada Legislature to prioritize funding for programs that provide direct services to the deaf and hard of hearing communities, ensuring they receive the support and resources needed to thrive. - 4.
+Partnerships with Community Organizations: We encourage local governments, educational institutions, healthcare providers, and other relevant organizations to partner with the Commission in implementing the proposed roadmap and addressing systemic challenges to accessibility.

-Conclusion: The Nevada Commission for Persons who are Deaf and Hard of Hearing (NVCDHH) is committed to improving the quality of life for individuals in the D/HH community.
+Conclusion: The Nevada Commission for Persons who are Deaf, Hard of Hearing, and Speech Impaired is committed to improving the quality of life for individuals in the deaf and hard of hearing communities.
 We believe that by addressing the challenges that exist and focusing on sustainable solutions, Nevada can lead the way in providing a fully accessible and inclusive environment for all residents.
-Through thoughtful study, policy changes, and strategic collaborations, we can ensure that individuals who are D/HH have equal access to opportunities and services that allow them to live full and independent lives.
+Through thoughtful study, policy changes, and strategic collaborations, we can ensure that individuals who are deaf or hard of hearing have equal access to opportunities and services that allow them to live full and independent lives.
+The time to act is now-Nevada can and must do better.